kuroji-fusky/pacopanda-drawing-stats/README.md

   </a>
 </div>

+# Paco Drawing Stats

-**Paco Panda Drawing Stats** is a data analysis and visualization project that collects and parses drawing data from a furry artist and illustrator [Paco Panda][paco].
+A data analysis and case study created by Kuroji Fusky that collect and parses drawing data from a furry artist and illustrator [Paco Panda][paco].

+Using Python to gather said data and a dedicated API using a web scraper, BeautifulSoup4 and web framework, FastAPI.

+> **Important**
+> Machine Learning/AI is not used in this project!
+I used nothing but math
+> to parse collected data.

 ## Project structure